-The most popular size overall, 1.5-pound lobster or “halves” are still sweet, tender, and reasonably easy to cook while still yielding a reasonable amount of protein for a full meal.
-We still recommend serving plenty of sides for group events where there will inevitably some guests with bigger appetites than the rest, especially if you’re also serving alcohol at the event.
-If you know a few of your guests tend to be heartier eaters, you might order and set aside a few 2-pound lobsters for these guests.
+The most popular size overall, 1.5 pound live lobster or “halves” are sweet, tender, and reasonably easy to cook while still yielding a reasonable amount of protein for a full meal.
+We recommend serving 1.5 pound lobster with plenty of sides for group events.
+If you know a few of your guests tend to be heartier eaters, you might order and set aside a few 2 pound lobsters for these guests.
 Halves are a wonderful option for parties, but we think they’re particularly perfect for smaller gatherings.
 It’s a satisfying amount of lobster per person.

 1.5 lb Lobster Prices

 |Company||Min.
 Order||Price/lobster*||Price/4 Lobsters**||Company Rating||Go To|

 |James Hook Lobster Company||2||$22.49||$209.95||4.5|

 Read here about our quality seafood pricing tables.

 * These prices do not include shipping, except when noted otherwise.